Lcfvs/anticore/readme.md

 To do that, commonly...

 * you need to create a lot of functions to build some AJAX (`XMLHttpRequest`/`fetch`) requests
-* you need to check if the response is the expected response (eg. 403, 404, 500, ...)
+* you need to check if the response is the expected response (e.g. 403, 404, 500, ...)
 * you need to write some functions to treat the received contents
 * you need to update the user's history